 Children’s planned overnight respite

-Planned respite providers welcome the child into their home which provides a safe, fun environment for the child to interact with other children and provides a break for the family and child.
+Planned respite providers welcome the child into their home and provide them with a safe, fun environment where the child can interact with other children.
+This program is designed to provide a break for the family and the child.

-STARS is a program designed for children to have an opportunity to socialize and play with other children.
+STARS is a program designed to give children the opportunity to socialize and play with other children.
 Every Wednesday, from 3-6pm, either at the Malone Rec Park or at the Hope Community Center in Brushton.

 Click here to download the Children’s Respite referral form – once completed please return, mail, or fax to: